dynamiatools/framework/README.md

 DynamiaTools is a framework for building Java 17+ web applications fast and easy using standard design patterns, views descriptors for automatic UI generation, actions, services and modules.
 Powered by **Spring Boot** v3.2 (https://spring.io), ZK
-9 (https://www.zkoss.org) for frontend and JPA 3+ with Hibernate 6.
+10 Jakarta (https://www.zkoss.org) for frontend and JPA 3+ with Hibernate 6.

 ## With DynamiaTools you can